 If possible, try to see your intended mask in person or purchase from a website or shop which offers easy returns.
 This will allow you to really feel the quality of the material, as well as a chance to check the strength of construction, helping to ensure you have a mask which lasts.

-This is probably the most important factor behind a good mask.
+This is probably the most important factor behind diving gear, snorkeling masks, snorkels for adults and kids snorkeling sets.
 Masks can be made for different genders, ages, and some even with a specific face shape in mind.
-Therefore, knowing when the fit is right is important.
+Therefore, knowing when the fit is right is important (especially to reduce jaw fatigue).
 The most simple way to assess the fit of a snorkel mask is to place the mask to your face, without using the strap to secure it.
 Breath in gently through your nose then let go of your hold on the mask.
 If the mask is able to stick to your face, then it is a good indicator that the mask would be a good fit for you.
 If it falls off, then it’s best to move onto your next option.

 If the chosen mask passes the first suction test, then next, put the mask on, this time using the strap.
 Instead of inhaling, this time exhale.
 If you find that without much effort on your part you are able to push the air out of the mask via the mask skirt, then you’ve got a potential winner on your hands.
 If the mask isn’t able to easily free itself of air, then you’ll likely end up with a snorkeling experience involving fogging, and difficult water drainage.